-J effrey Davidow became ambassador to Mexico in July 1998, thirteen months after his predecessor had departed.
-The Republican-controlled Senate refused to confirm President William J. Clinton's first choice for the post, a political appointee,1 and the White House neglected to find a viable replacement sooner.2 When Clinton was forced to narrow his options to career diplomats, Davidow became the ideal second choice: a career foreign service officer who was planning to retire after 34 years in the Foreign Service, and who was America's highest ranking diplomat at the time.3 When he arrived in Mexico City, U.S.-Mexican relations were at a low point.
-U.S. law enforcement agents had secretly conducted a sting operation against Mexican banks that deeply irritated President Ernesto Zedillo.4 Davidow's first task was to restore a sense of direction and get the relationship back on track.
+J EFFREY DAVIDOW became ambassador to Mexico in July 1998, thirteen months after his predecessor had departed.
+The Republican-controlled Senate refused to confirm President William J. Clinton's first choice for the post, a political appointee, and the White House neglected to find a viable replacement sooner.
+When Clinton was forced to narrow his options to career diplomats, Davidow became the ideal second choice: a career foreign service officer who was planning to retire after 34 years of service as America's highest ranking diplomat.
+When he arrived in Mexico City, U.S.-Mexican relations were at a low point.
+U.S. law enforcement agents had secretly conducted a sting operation against